UABC Library Facebook Blackboard Platform Quehacer Institutional Email University Gazette UABC

 • Reading comprehension

-• Information research and analysis
+• Information search and analysis

-• Good communication skills
+• Effective communication

 • Organization of study time and free time

-• Interpretation and graphic expression of variables
+• Interpretation and graphic representation of variables

-• Management of information technology
+• Use of information technology

-Positive attitude and values towards:
+Positive attitudes and values toward:

-• Taking care of your physical and mental health
+• Caring for their physical and mental health

-• Service to fellow men/li>
+• Service to others

 • The development of new knowledge

-• The natural and sociocultural environment
+• The preservation of the environment and its sociocultural context

 Graduate Profile